Youth Congress organises vaccine camps, distributes ration kits on Rahul Gandhi' birthday | Law-Order

 - India

-The Congress' youth wing observed former party president Rahul Gandhi's birthday by distributing ration kits among the needing and organising vaccination camps on Saturday.
+The Congress' youth wing observed former party president Rahul Gandhi's birthday by distributing ration kits among the needy and organising vaccination camps on Saturday.

 Gandhi turned 51 on Saturday.
 He has decided not to celebrate this birthday in view of the COVID-19 pandemic.